TechGuideHub/100-days-python-course/day-02-setting-up-python.md

 Depending on your computer, it may be called Terminal, PowerShell, Command Prompt, or something similar.

-You do not need to master the terminal today.
-You only need to run a few short commands.
+You do not need to master it today.
+You only need a few short commands.

 ## Step 1: Check Whether Python Is Installed

-Open a terminal.
+Open a terminal and try:

-Command:

 ```bash
 python --version
 ```

-Expected output:
+You should see something like:

 ```text
 Python 3.x.x